TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 └── passwd.txt         -> /etc/passwd
 ```

-Upload and let the app unzip it.
+Upload the zip to the playground and let the app unzip it.
 Our filesystem now resembles:

 ```text
 app/